 resources are to be added.

 yes and you are good to go.
 Some more squats and now you have 2 services connected in your Aiven Project.
 What are you still doing here?
-Go and publish some things to that cluster and check it out in Elasticsearch!
+Go and publish some things to that cluster and check it out in OpenSearch!

 N.B. existing users